questianon/sdupdates/README.md

 * More hypernetwork changes
 * Unofficial MagicMix implementation with Stable Diffusion in PyTorch: https://github.com/cloneofsimo/magicmix
 	* Good img2img with "geometric coherency and semantical layouts"
-* Convert any model to Safetensors and open a PR (public repository?)
+* Convert any model to Safetensors and open a PR (pull request = a request/proposal to apply a modification to a github repository)
 	* Safetensors are the unpicklable format
 	* https://huggingface.co/spaces/safetensors/convert
 	* https://github.com/huggingface/safetensors